Support Noura's Family in Their Fight for Survival

 Suddenly, they lost everything but each other.
 Their beautiful home and all of the memories inside of it, all gone and turned to rubble.
 They were homeless with absolutely no safe place to turn to, as the sound of shelling and bombing surrounded them everywhere they went.

-About 1.5 months ago, Noura's children developed an illness of the skin, whereby blisters and rashes formed all across their bodies.
+Some months ago, Noura's children developed an illness of the skin, whereby blisters and rashes formed all across their bodies.
 The children suffered as they continued to live in uninhabitable conditions without a consistent way to clean their wounds.
-They also struggled to access medical care, as facilities continue to be bombed, doctors continue to be murdered, and equipment continues to be blockaded from reaching them.
-They are since doing better, but are still in the later stages of the healing process.
+They continue to struggle to access medical care, as the occupation continues to bomb medical facilities, murder healthcare workers, and blockade necessary equipment.
 (Difficult photos of illness below)

-Over one year later and the circumstances have only gotten worse.
-More and more people continue to be murdered day in and day out right before their eyes, the occupation has continued to block aid from entering Gaza, and when it does enter because of the scarcity of ANYTHING, basics are unimaginably expensive.
-They do not have incomes, they are just trying to survive a genocide, and they have to pay between 3-10 times what you or I would ever think of paying for things as simple as produce, water, soap, shoes, socks, coats, and plastic materials for repairing their makeshift shelters.
+Over a year later and the circumstances have only gotten worse.
+More and more people continue to be murdered day in and day out right before their eyes, the occupation continues to block aid from entering Gaza, and when it does enter, because of scarcity necessities are unimaginably expensive.
+They rely entirely on your donations to be able to purchase everything they need to survive.
+On top of that, they have to pay between 3-10 times what you or I would ever think of paying for things as simple as produce, water, soap, shoes, socks, coats, and plastic materials for repairing their makeshift shelters.

 WHERE WILL YOUR DONATIONS GO?

-As winter approaches, the weather is getting colder and colder.
-Their tents need to be regularly repaired to at least help a little bit with the temperature drop.
-The children need winter clothes so that they are not cold and filthy after weeks of wearing the same thing.
-The entire family is constantly rationing food, leaving them both cold AND hungry with no real alternative.
+The children need clothes so that they are not filthy after weeks of wearing the same thing.
+The entire family is constantly rationing food, leaving them malnourished with no real alternative.
 Their immune and nervous systems are defeated.
 They all DEPEND on US to help them get their next meal, their next bottled water, medicine, socks, shoes, clothes .. all things that no human should have to beg for, especially a child.
-As Noura uses your donations, she will update me on their purchases (within reason) and I will share this with you all so that you can see the impact of your dollar.
+As Noura uses your donations, she will update us on their purchases (within reason) and we will share this with you all so that you can see the impact of your donations.

 And all of this is to say nothing of the slim possibility of escaping this nightmare.
 Though the occupation has blocked people from seeking safe passage into Egypt for a while now, when the rare opportunity arises the cost of exiting through the Rafah Gate ranges between $7,000 to $8,000 for adults, and $2,000 to $3,000 for children.
 This does not include the cost of travel expenses and the cost of basic survival need, which are both extremely expensive.